Laser Hair Loss Treatment Toronto

 Though sometimes hair loss does not need any treatment, in most cases hair loss is recommended to be treated early.
 The earlier the treatment starts, the better the results.
 The following are some common treatments that can help stop hair loss , or resume hair growth: over-the-counter and prescription medications, surgery(hair transplants and scalp reduction), LLLT(low-level laser therapy), etc.

 Laser hair loss treatment, also called laser hair therapy, has been used for decades in Europe and Japan, and has become popular in North America since the first low-level laser was cleared by the FDA as a treatment for male-pattern hair loss in 2007.
 In 2012, the FDA made a very well received announcement that the same type of laser was approved as a treatment for female-pattern hair loss as well.
-Dr. Martin Unger, a Toronto hair transplant specialist, considered an international authority in the field of hair loss, cites a clinical study he supervised that found the laser hair therapy resulted in 86% of patients regrowing hair, while another 11% stopped losing hair.
+Dr. Martin Unger, a Toronto hair transplant specialist, considered an international authority in the field of hair loss, cites a clinical study he supervised that found the laser hair loss therapy resulted in 86% of patients regrowing hair (11% or more from baseline).

-At Q Esthetics Laser Clinic, we use the most advanced low-level laser and light therapy in conjunction with other hair restoration treatments and products to treat a wide variety of hair loss.
+At Q Esthetics Laser Clinic, we use the most advanced low-level laser and light therapy in conjunction with other hair loss treatments and products effectively treat a wide variety of hair loss*.

 Q Esthetics is one of the first laser clinics to use low-level laser therapy treat hair loss and other skin conditions in Toronto.
 We understand how you feel about unsightly hair loss and the frightening possibility of baldness.
 Please call one of our three convenient clinics today and schedule your complimentary consultation to find out how we can help you increase the quality of your hair.
 Our experienced medical staff will carefully diagnose your hair and health condition and create a customized treatment plan to fit your specific needs*.